 The University is also committed to providing all its students, faculty, staff, and visitors with reasonable access to its programs, events, and facilities.
 To this end, and in compliance with the Americans with Disabilities Act of 1990, the University has made and continues to make modifications to its facilities and programs to provide access for individuals with disabilities.
-If a person believes they have been a victim of discrimination or harassment or for further information and assistance, they may contact the Dean of Students Office.
+If a person believes they have been a victim of discrimination or harassment or for further information and assistance, they may contact the Dean of Students Office or submit an incident for confidential review using the Hate/Bias Reporting Form.